shrugs/stickers/README.md

 ## todo

+- [ ] write example printers from BasePrinter
 - [ ] implement sticker burning with 1155 transfer data
 - [ ] optimize storage slots / variable sizing
 - [ ] use a static delegate call to perform sticker logics? only if we never need a hook to persist state.